garu/scala-for-perl5-programmers/README.md

 cmd.run
 ```

-As with Perl, passing program + arguments as a single string in Scala is accepted, but not recommended for security reasons - specially when one of the arguments comes from user input.
+As with Perl, passing program + arguments as a single string in Scala is accepted, but not recommended for security reasons - especially when one of the arguments comes from user input.
 Instead, whenever you need to pass arguments, you should use a List() - or a Seq(), which is just a simpler version of a list:

 ```scala
 "ls -l".!           // ok